vutientrinh/ChatWebSocket/README.md

   WebSocket is supported in most modern web browsers and for browsers that don’t support it, we have libraries that provide fallbacks to other techniques like comet and long-polling.
 # Feature:
-  users can access to a local address to chatting
+  users can access to a local address to chatting.

   User add name and login basically to chatting room and users can see the messages from others.

 # Image :